masalinas/glukose/README.md

 - [Angular Bootstrap](https://angular-ui.github.io/bootstrap/): Bootstrap components written in pure AngularJS by the AngularUI Team.
 - [Bootstrap](http://getbootstrap.com/): Bootstrap, a sleek, intuitive, and powerful mobile first front-end framework for faster and easier web development.
 - [DarkVelvet](http://pixelkit.com/): Free UI Kits built on Bootstrap for any developer that wants to build a cool looking and functional website.
+- [MomentJs](http://momentjs.com/): Parse, validate, manipulate, and display dates in JavaScript.
+- [Datatable](https://datatables.net/): DataTables is a plug-in for the jQuery Javascript library.

 # Installation: